Live Chat with Tek representatives. Available 6:00 AM - 4:30 PM PST.

 A digital multimeter measures electrical stimuli, including voltage, current, and resistance.
 It’s a diagnostic tool used by technicians and electrical engineers daily and combines the features of a voltmeter, ammeter, and ohmmeter.

 Digital multimeters attach to probes, leads, or clamps, which are connected to an electronic device.
-The digital multimeter will then measure the device’s voltage, current, or resistance and use an analog to digital converter to present a value on the display.
+They then measure the device’s voltage, current, or resistance and use an analog to digital converter to present a value on the display.

 How do I choose a digital multimeter?